ujw0l/wp-js-crop/readme.txt

 Stable tag: 2.1.1
 License: GPLv2

-Plugin which enables user to take edit image and upload it which can be access at media page,
+Plugin which enables user to take edit image and upload it which can be access with media page,

 == Description ==